TUM Science Manager

 Contents

-In addition, you can set individual priorities and choose courses from the open course program of TUM horizons or ScienceManagement@TUM, the new community of practice for science managers.
+In addition, you will set individual priorities within the framework of electives and choose courses from the open course program of TUM horizons or ScienceManagement@TUM.

-Information on accompanying qualification elements (self-learning, career coaching, peer mentoring, project workshops, and job shadowing) can be found here.
+Information on accompanying qualification elements (self-learning, career coaching, peer mentoring and job shadowing) can be found here.

 Application